dcs2014/RSI-Projects-12/README.md

 Folder view presents directory structure in Folders/Files windows, full navigation through directory tree is possible.
+Folder view has the histroy list that saves directories that were opened in the component.

 After starting CMD utility, it is possible to run commands.
 CMD window starts after selecting proper button on the toolstrip.
 Command line working directory is synchronized with Folder/Files view.
 Command utility starts command line window (left button on toolstrip).